fsvreddit/automodmail/redditWiki.md

 ## Priority

 Like AutoModerator, this app supports the `priority` attribute against rules.
 Rules without a priority are treated as priority 0.
-If more than one rule matches the incoming modmail, the actions on the rule with he highest priority are taken and others ignored.
+If more than one rule matches the incoming modmail, the actions on the rule with the highest priority are taken and others ignored.

 `priority: 10`